-Today’s entertainment industry is full of story lines and twisting plots that are highly entertaining and influential, but things people see in television shows and movies can sometimes be confusing or even misleading.
+Sometimes the things people see in television shows and movies can be confusing or even misleading.
 One such misperception is that professionals who work with advanced technology or computers can be referred to as computer science or computer information systems experts.

-These two professional terms have been frequently incorporated into movies and shows in a way that suggests that they are one and the same career.
-However, to refer to these terms as the same can lead to confusion for someone who may be interested in pursuing a career in one of these exciting and growing careers.
-It’s important for aspiring students to distinguish between these two distinct professions in order to determine the most fitting career path for you.
+These two terms have been frequently incorporated into movies and shows in a way that suggests that they are the same career.
+However, to refer to these terms as the same can lead to confusion for someone who may be interested in pursuing a career in one of these exciting and growing fields.
+Aspiring students need to distinguish between these two distinct professions to determine the most fitting career path.
+But first, let’s highlight the playing field.

 - Database Administrator